MichaelRFairhurst/vaiven/README.md

   end
 ```

 This actually requires one more `end` to finish the statement.
-See the section
+While vaiven
+makes semicolons optional, it does not have whitespace significance.
+See the
-on semicolons for why.
+section on semicolons for why this example is treated as if `hasShoes` in
+*within* rather than *after* the `else` statement.

 ### One line control structures

 Control structures can be put on a single line, but you must use the `do`
-keyword, semicolons, and `end`.
-This may be relaxed in the future.
+keyword and `end`.
+(The requirement for `end` may be relaxed in the future)

 ```
+  if true do print("true") end
-  if true do print("true"); end
+  if true do print("true") else do print("false") end

   if false
     ...
-  else if foo do print("foo"); end else do print("false"); end
+  else if foo do print("foo") end else do print("false") end
 ```

+having to use `do` after `else` may also be relaxed in the future.

 You can see the section on semicolons for why.